awsdocs/amazon-chime-user-guide/doc_source/join-meetings.md

 **Note**
 To avoid an echo, choose one audio source for each room\.
   + If you have audio delivered over voice over IP – or VoIP – you can use any of the Amazon Chime clients, mobile and desktop\.
 Make sure to connect your device to a stable network\.
-  + To attend a meeting hosted in a large conference room that has built\-in microphones and speakers, or if you prefer to use a telephone, choose to dial in to your meeting\.
-Amazon Chime Pro includes international access numbers and toll\-free numbers\.
+  + To attend a meeting hosted in a large conference room that has built\-in microphones and speakers, or if you prefer to use a telephone, you can dial in to your meeting\.
+Amazon Chime Pro accounts include international access numbers and toll\-free numbers\.
 To use them, in the Amazon Chime client, select **Meetings**, **Schedule a Meeting**\.
   + If you want to join a meeting hosted in a room with a built\-in video conference system, and that system is compatible with Amazon Chime, you can use the audio from that device\.
 + Screen share features
   + To share your screen with meeting attendees, you can use an Amazon Chime client that runs on a supported Windows or macOS device, or a supported in\-room video system\.
 Make sure that your device is connected to a stable network\.